SiliconLabs/wiseconnect/examples/snippets/wlan/data_transfer/readme.md

 ### TCP TX

 To use TCP TX, configure the SiWx91x device AP interface as a TCP client and start a TCP server on the remote PC.
-To establish TCP Server on remote PC, open [iPerf Application](https://sourceforge.net/projects/iperf2/files/iperf-2.0.8-win.zip/download) and run the below command from the installed folder's path in the command prompt.
+To establish TCP server on the remote PC, open [iPerf Application](https://sourceforge.net/projects/iperf2/files/iperf-2.0.8-win.zip/download) and run the below command from the installed folder's path in the command prompt.
 The iPerf command to start the TCP server on remote PC:

   > `C:\> iperf.exe -s -p <SERVER_PORT> -i 1`